abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 Synchronization
 ----------------

-Synchronization ensures that all threads within a block have completed their computations and memory accesses before moving forward, which is critical when threads depend on the results of other threads.
-However, synchronization can also lead to performance overhead, as it requires threads to wait, potentially leading to idle GPU resources.
+Synchronization ensures that all threads within a block complete their computations and memory accesses before moving forward, which is critical when threads depend on other thread results.
+However, synchronization can also lead to performance overhead, as it needs the threads to wait, which might lead to idle GPU resources.

 To synchronize all threads in a block, use ``__syncthreads()``. ``__syncthreads()`` ensures that, all threads reach the same point in the code and can access shared memory after reaching that point. is visible to all threads after the point of synchronization.

-An alternative way to synchronize is using streams.
-Different streams can execute commands out of order with respect to one another or concurrently.
-This allows for more fine-grained control over the execution order of commands, which can be beneficial in certain scenarios.
+An alternative way to synchronize is to use streams.
+Different streams can execute commands either without following a specific order or concurrently.
+This is why streams allow more fine-grained control over the execution order of commands, which can be beneficial in certain scenarios.

 Minimizing memory thrashing
 ============================

-Applications frequently allocating and freeing memory may experience slower allocation calls over time.
-This is expected as memory is released back to the operating system.
-To optimize performance in such scenarios, consider some
+Applications frequently allocating and freeing memory might experience slower allocation calls over time as memory is released back to the operating system.
+To optimize performance in such scenarios, follow these guidelines:
-recommendations:

-- avoid allocating all available memory with ``hipMalloc`` / ``hipHostMalloc``, as this immediately reserves memory and can block other applications from using it.
-This could strain the operating system schedulers or even prevent other applications from running on the same GPU.
+- Avoid allocating all available memory with ``hipMalloc`` or ``hipHostMalloc``, as this immediately reserves memory and might prevent other applications from using it.
+This could strain the operating system schedulers or prevent other applications from running on the same GPU.
-- aim to allocate memory in suitably sized blocks early in the lifecycle of the application and deallocate only when the application no longer needs it.
-  Minimize the number of ``hipMalloc`` and ``hipFree`` calls in your application, particularly in areas critical to performance.
+- Try to allocate memory in suitably sized blocks early in the application's lifecycle and deallocate only when the application doesn't need it anymore.
+Minimize the number of ``hipMalloc`` and ``hipFree`` calls in your application, particularly in performance-critical areas.
-- if an application is unable to allocate sufficient device memory, consider resorting to other memory types such as ``hipHostMalloc`` or ``hipMallocManaged``.
-While these may not offer the same performance, they can allow the application to continue running.
+- Consider resorting to other memory types such as ``hipHostMalloc`` or ``hipMallocManaged``, if an application can't allocate sufficient device memory.
+While the other memory types might not offer similar performance, they allow the application to continue running.
-- For supported platforms, ``hipMallocManaged`` allows for oversubscription.
-  With the right memory advise policies, it can maintain most, if not all, of the performance of ``hipMalloc``. ``hipMallocManaged`` does not require an allocation to be resident until it is needed or prefetched, easing the load on the operating system schedulers and facilitating multi-tenant scenarios.
+- For supported platforms, use ``hipMallocManaged``, as it allows oversubscription.
+With the right policies, ``hipMallocManaged`` can maintain most, if not all, ``hipMalloc`` performance. ``hipMallocManaged`` doesn't require an allocation to be resident until it is needed or prefetched, which eases the load on the operating system's schedulers and facilitates multi-tenant scenarios.